 We stress once more that for two partial orders with different graph structures, the scoring function can assign different scores to the alternatives.
 The following example illustrates this point.

-\begin{exa} Let $s$ be the scoring function that assigns to any alternative in the top a score that is equal to the number of alternatives it dominates, while to every alternative not in the top it assigns a score of~$0$.
-Here are the scores assigned to the alternatives under consideration for two possible preferences:
+\begin{exa} Let $s$ be the scoring function that assigns to any alternative in the top a score that is equal to the number of alternatives it dominates, while to every alternative not in the top it assigns the score of~$0$.
+Here are the scores assigned to the alternatives for two possible preferences:

-The positional scoring rule~$F_s$ induced by the scoring function~$s$ belongs to the Plurality Class. \end{exa}
+The positional scoring rule~$F_s$ induced by this scoring function~$s$ belongs to the Plurality Class. \end{exa}

 This example can be viewed as a hybrid of the Borda and Plurality scoring rules: the Borda rule, where alternatives receive points based on the number of dominated options, and the Plurality rule, where a voter contributes only to her most preferred alternatives.
-Scoring rules in this class may be particularly relevant when the goal is to avoid selecting losing alternatives, while still differentiating among the non-losing ones.
-For instance, consider partial orders that represent outcomes of various sports competitions in which teams may play an unequal number of games.
-In such cases, we may want to identify teams that have not lost any games in specific competitions, while also taking into account the number of games they have won.

-But we can also take the stance that all alternatives that are part of the same top set in a voter's preference should receive the same score.
+But we can also take the stance that all alternatives that are part of the top set in a voter's preference should receive the same score.
 Thus, we consider the following class.

-\begin{defi} A positional scoring rule $F_s$ in the Plurality Class belongs to the \textbf{Simple Plurality Class} if the associated scoring function~$s$ satisfies the following property: For any given preference ${\pref}\in\mathcal{D}$, there exists a $k\in\mathbb{R}$ such that $s_\pref(a)=k$ for all $a\in T(\pref)$. \end{defi}
+\begin{defi} A positional scoring rule $F_s$ in the Plurality Class induced by a scoring function~$s$ belongs to the \textbf{Simple Plurality Class} if $s$ satisfies the following property: For any given preference ${\pref}\in\mathcal{D}$, there exists a $k\in\mathbb{R}$ such that $s_\pref(a)=k$ for all $a\in T(\pref)$. \end{defi}